Wake Up and Get Ready

-The contrast between the kingdoms will be evident everywhere, and it’ll be obvious to everyone who belongs to each kingdom, because each will be like his Father.
-There will no longer be any uncommitted, non-spiritual people.
+The contrast between the kingdoms will be evident everywhere, and it’ll be obvious to everyone who belongs to each kingdom, because each will be like their Father.
+There’ll no longer be any uncommitted, non-spiritual people.

-The nation’s destiny is now sealed, but individual believers will rise to spiritual greatness by serving people who are desperate and sharing the kingdom with those who are receptive.
-There will be a spiritual swell of righteousness — a spiritual revival — followed by a nationwide plunge into depravity as the wicked become even more so.
+The nation’s destiny is now sealed, but individual believers will rise to spiritual greatness by serving people who are desperate, and by sharing the kingdom with those who are receptive.
+There’ll be a spiritual swell of righteousness — a spiritual revival — followed by a nationwide plunge into depravity as the wicked become even more so.
 People will plunge into every form of depravity they can imagine.
 Violence, abuse, perversion and every form of evil will seem to be out of control.
 But God’s people will revolt against evil in their own lives and yearn for righteousness.
-They’ll become like God the Father and the world will hate them.
+They’ll become like God their Father and the world will hate them.

 American society will become increasingly dangerous.
 But the best days are still ahead for the true church, those of us who center our lives on God and serve him with our entire being.
 We’ll see him in operation as we’ve always wanted.
 Miracles will become commonplace and the extraordinary will become typical among believers.
 God is about to do a new thing, which will include miracles that have never been seen before throughout human history.
 We’ll do even greater things than Jesus did because he’s with the Father interceding in our behalf.

-Passivism is the result of spiritual slumber or dullness.
-As people become more aware of God and begin seeing the spiritual pollution in society, they will have to embrace either godliness or godlessness.
+Passiveness is the result of spiritual slumber or dullness.
+As people become more aware of God and begin seeing the spiritual pollution in society, they’ll have to embrace either godliness or godlessness.
 Spiritual passivity and neutrality will no longer be possible.

 We must realize that Jesus became human to die in our place for our sins, making it possible for us to become God’s children.
 We should acknowledge God as our loving Father and decide to trust his love for us.
 We can invite him to use us any way he chooses.